The amd64 images

 - kernel/drivers/block/virtio_blk.ko # virtio_blk is needed for QEMU

-Also the initrd.img is shared by all examples.
-It first loads the virt-IO block driver and then mounts /dev/vda1 as the root filesystem.
+The initrd.img loads the virt-IO block and the autofs4 drivers and then mounts /dev/vda1 as the root filesystem.

 # Derive values from base.yaml - relative path